 If the product contains corn, this ingredient can be divided up into three ingredients (corn grits, corn flour, corn gluten).
 Each of these three corn ingredients will have a lower percentage content that if grouped together.
 When grouped together, the corn content may be higher than the meat content but divided up each element falls down the list.
 This enhances the list, which makes the food more marketable.
 Apparently, this ploy is frequently used when listing cereals in pet food.

 Another trick concerns chicken content on dry cat food.
 Chicken has a high moisture content.
 Chicken dehydrated when used in making dry cat food.
 It is then called “chicken meal”.
 However, manufacturers are allowed to include the moist weight (the weight before reduced to chicken meal) when listing it as an ingredient on the label.
 This ensures that it is at the top, where manufacturers obviously want it.
 They don’t want “corn flour” to be the major ingredient, which may well be the case.

-Apparently, in the USA (2007), carbohydrate content need not be listed under the rules.
+Apparently, in the USA carbohydrate content need not be listed under the rules which is disappointing as it’s a problem area.
 Carbohydrate content is important.
 Dr Hodgkins DVM provides an example as to how it can be worked out:

 This is a typical listing for canned cat food:

 The ingredients listed from protein to ash are added up ignoring other ingredients listed.
 The total for the above is 92.3%.
 That figure subtracted from 100% makes 7.7% which is the amount of carbohydrates in the food on a wet basis.

 On a dry-matter basis the figure rises to 31% (7.7 divided by .25).
 This is a very high carbohydrate content.
 An 8% carbohydrate content on a dry-matter basis for wet cat food is much more desirable.